schuppo/PasswordStrengthPackage/README.md

 PasswordStrength Package [![Build Status](https://travis-ci.org/schuppo/PasswordStrengthPackage.png?branch=master)](https://travis-ci.org/schuppo/PasswordStrengthPackage)
 ================

-This package provides a validator that ensures strong passwords in Laravel 4 applications.
+This package provides a validator that ensures strong passwords in Laravel 4 and 5 applications.
 It is influenced  a lot by [PasswordStrengthBundle for Symfony 2](https://github.com/jbafford/PasswordStrengthBundle).

 It is out now for a while and since there were no complaints it very likely fulfills its purpose.